ellysh/video-game-bots/InGameBots/protection.md

 	return TRUE;
 }
 ```
+Full code of this example is available in the [`DebugBreak.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/DebugBreak.cpp) file.

-This function always generates a breakpoint exception.
+The `DebugBreak` function always generates a breakpoint exception.
 If the application is debugged, this exception is handled by a debugger.
-This means that we will not fall to the `__except` block.
+This means that we will not reach to the `__except` block.
 If there is no debugger, our application catches the exception and makes conclusion that there is no debugger.
 This approach detects correctly both OllyDbg and WinDbg debuggers.
 The `DebugBreak` function has an alternative variant with [`DebugBreakProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms679298%28v=vs.85%29.aspx) name, which allows you to check another process.

 The fourth protection approach, which we will consider, is a self-debugging.
-There is a limitation of Windows OS.
-Only one debugger can be attached to the process at the same time.
+There is a limitation of Windows OS that only one debugger can be attached to the process at the same time.
 Therefore, if our test application starts to debug self, nobody else can do it.

-This technique is based on creating of a child process by the [`CreateProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx) WinAPI function.
+This technique is based on creating a child process by the [`CreateProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx) WinAPI function.
 Then there are two possibilities.
-The first one is a child process debugs the parent process.
-In this case all work of our test application happens in the parent process.
+The first is a child process debugs the parent one.
+In this case all work of TestApplication happens in the parent process.
 This approach is described in this [article](http://www.codeproject.com/Articles/30815/An-Anti-Reverse-Engineering-Guide#SelfDebugging).
-The second possibility is a parent process debugs the child one.
-In this case the child process makes all work of the test application.
+The second way is a parent process debugs the child one.
+In this case the child process does all work of TestApplication.
 We will consider an example of the second case.

-This is a source code of the [`SelfDebugging.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/SelfDebugging.cpp) application, which demonstrates self-debugging approach:
+This is a source code of the [`SelfDebugging.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/SelfDebugging.cpp) application, which demonstrates the self-debugging approach:
 ```C++
 #include <stdint.h>
 #include <windows.h>